roidrage/paperplanes/_posts/2013-08-13-deploying-your-jekyll-blog-to-s3-with-travis-ci.md

 ---
 title: Deploying your Jekyll Site to S3 with Travis CI
-layout: single
+layout: post
-topics: s3 jekyll continuousdeployment
+tags: s3 jekyll continuousdeployment
 ---
 I admit it, I got stung by the urge of not having to maintain my own servers anymore.
 For simple websites like this one, it's become a dreadful task.